Sabina Nessa: Man accepts responsibility for teacher's death

 Related Topics

-A man has accepted responsibility for killing primary school teacher Sabina Nessa.
+A man has accepted responsibility for the killing of primary school teacher Sabina Nessa.

-Ms Nessa, 28, was found dead in Cator Park, Kidbrooke in south-east London on 18 September, a day after she left home to meet a friend at The Depot bar.
+Ms Nessa, 28, was found dead in Cator Park, Kidbrooke in south-east London on 18 September, a day after she left her home to meet a friend at a nearby bar.

 Appearing at the Old Bailey, Koci Selamaj, 36, of Terminus Road, Eastbourne, pleaded not guilty to her murder.